-56 Other regulatory information
+58. Other regulatory information

-- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company has not traded or invested in Crypto currency or Virtual Currency. - (iii) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries, - (iv) The Company has not made any such transaction which is not recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (v) The Company has not been declared a wilful defaulter by any bank. - (vi) The Company has sanctioned borrowings / facilities from bank on the basis security of current assets.
-The monthly returns or statements of current assets filed by the Company with bank are in agreement with the books of account. - (vii) The Company has complied with the number of layers prescribed under section 2(87) of the Act. - (viii) The Company has not entered into any scheme of arrangement in terms of section 230 to 237 of the Act for the year ended 31 March 2023 and 31 March 2022.
+- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company has not traded or invested in Crypto currency or Virtual Currency. - (iii) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any quarantee, security or the like on behalf of the Ultimate Beneficiaries, - (iv) The Company has not made any such transaction which is not recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (v) The Company has not been declared a wilful defaulter by any bank.

-- (ix) The Company has not advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) to any other person or entity, including foreign entity ('Intermediaries') with the understanding (whether reocorded in writing or otherwise) that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ('Ultimate Beneficiaries') or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (x) There are no charges which are yet to be registered with the ROC beyond the statutory period as at 31 March 2023.
+- (vi) The Company has sanctioned borrowings / facilities from bank on the basis security of current assets.
+The quarterly returns or statements of current assets filed by the Company with bank are in agreement with the books of account. - (vii) The Company has complied with the number of layers prescribed under section 2(87) of the Act. - (viii) The Company has not entered into any scheme of arrangement in terms of section 230 to 237 of the Act for the year ended 31 March 2024 and 31 March 2023. - (ix) The Company has not advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) to any other person or entity, including foreign entity ('Intermediaries') with the understanding (whether recorded in writing or otherwise) that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ('Ultimate Beneficiaries') or - (b) provide any quarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (x) There are no charges which are yet to be registered with the ROC beyond the statutory period as at 31 March 2024. - (xi) The Ministry of Corporate Affairs (MCA) has prescribed a new requirement for companies under the proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 inserted by the Companies (Accounts) Amendment Rules, 2021 requiring companies, which uses accounting software for maintaining its books of account, shall use only such accounting software which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.